Kremzeeq/mastermind/README.md

 **Please note** numbers may be duplicated within the randomly generated number

+This challenge has been adapted from here:  https://www.ocr.org.uk/Images/202838-20-code-challenges.pdf

 ## Running the code

 * Ensure requirements.txt is installed